Site Search

 TIP 1:

-All of these commands should work from your command
+All of these beginner Linux commands should work from your command

 prompt (regardless which shell you're using).
 Just in case some

-folks were not aware, you MUST press enter to invoke the command
+folks were not aware, you MUST press enter to invoke the command, and I try to cover the Linux commands I use most often such as cd, pwd, finger and man.

 TIP 2: